christyhui/Analyzing-Music-Popularity/README.md

-# Project has been discontinued
+# Project has been discontinued and is not finished

 # Analyzing-Music-Popularity
  Analyzing music using spotify data set